JEE Main 2019 admit card for April out, how to download

 - Take a printout

 As many as 9.54 lakh students have registered for the JEE Main 2019 April examination.
-Out of the total, about 70 per cent of the students would be re-appearing in the examination.
-Direct link to downlaod the admit card would be provided here once released.
+Out of the total, about 70 percent of the students would be re-appearing in the examination.
+Direct link to download the admit card would be provided here once released.